corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 This fits well with microservice architectures.
 Your TypeScript and Rust components communicate over the network.
 This gives you a clean separation and lets you migrate gradually.

+A common pattern is a Rust backend with a TypeScript frontend connected through a typed API layer.
+The [`ts-rs`](https://github.com/Aleph-Alpha/ts-rs) crate can automatically generate TypeScript types from your Rust types, giving you closed-loop type safety across both sides with almost no extra work:

+> "We have a Rust backend and TypeScript frontend.
+There's an amazing crate, `ts-rs`, that for any Rust types you define will generate TypeScript types for them, so you have closed-loop type safety between them.
+We end up using `serde_json` to serialize a Rust type, send it to the frontend, and the frontend uses `ts-rs` to get TypeScript types for it.
+We have closed-loop type safety across both applications for practically free.
+It was so easy to set up."
+>
+> [Carter Schultz](https://corrode.dev/podcast/s02e02-amp/?t=47%3A02), Robotics Architect at AMP ([Rust in Production, S02E02](https://corrode.dev/podcast/s02e02-amp/?t=47%3A02))

+Oxide Computer takes this further with a fully generated API layer: their server framework [Dropshot](https://github.com/oxidecomputer/dropshot) generates an OpenAPI spec directly from Rust endpoint definitions, which then drives a TypeScript client generator.
+No need to write or maintain API definitions by hand:

+> "I write my server-side definition, say 'please generate stuff and regenerate the client in TypeScript,' and when I switch back to my TypeScript file it gives me a type error if I'm not passing something correctly.
+I get full type safety the whole way up through the stack.
+We've been very happy with TypeScript.
+It's a pragmatic decision to engage with that ecosystem deeply, and it's been very, very nice."
+>
+> [Steve Klabnik](https://corrode.dev/podcast/s03e03-oxide/?t=1%3A22%3A49), Author and Software Engineer at Oxide Computer ([Rust in Production, S03E03](https://corrode.dev/podcast/s03e03-oxide/?t=1%3A22%3A49))

 ## What About Deno and Bun?